2025 Storm Events in Tempe

 Manufacturer certifications provide additional quality assurance.
 GAF Certified contractors like Arizona Roofers and GAF Master Elite contractors like Prowest Roofing have met rigorous training and quality standards, qualifying them to offer enhanced manufacturer warranties.
 These certifications matter because manufacturer warranties typically require professional installation to remain valid.

 Obtain at least three detailed written estimates before making your decision.
-Quality estimates should itemize labor, materials by brand and type, permit costs, and warranty terms.
+Quality estimates should itemize labor, materials by brand and type, permit handling, and warranty terms.
 Be wary of bids significantly lower than competitors, as this often indicates cutting corners on materials or labor.
-Conversely, the highest bid is not automatically the best, so compare what each price includes.
+Conversely, the highest bid is not automatically the best, so compare what each proposal includes.

 Local reputation speaks volumes.
 Contractors like Tip Top Roofing Service and L&R Roofing Solutions have built strong review profiles serving Tempe homeowners.
 Look for companies with substantial Google review counts (100+ reviews suggest consistent volume) and ratings above 4.5 stars.
 Read recent reviews specifically mentioning Tempe or nearby areas to confirm the contractor has current local experience.
 Finally, watch for red flags: pressure tactics, inability to provide insurance certificates, requests for large deposits before work begins, or door-to-door solicitation after storms often signal unreliable operators.